Mamo-00/dat250assignment1/dat250-expass2.md

 The only thing I can do is figure out the database schema by looking at the create or join statement in the sql that shows up when i turn the show_sql attribute to true.

-### any pending issues with this assignment that you did not manage to solve?
+### Any pending issues with this assignment that you did not manage to solve?
 The only issues are the ones I explained in the previous question about inspecting the database.